 Also, those wanting to use JEMM at Year 2 can do so after the half-year mark with the MMS ‘CHIN-IT’ approach.
 Note: do not use Student Workbook in Year 2.
 In Year 3 restart JEMM from Lesson 1 and introduce Student Workbook.

-In a nutshell, incorporating teacher-delivered MMSanimation approach involves the teacher presenting each lesson twice.
+The Teacher-directed MMSanimation approach involves the teacher presenting each lesson twice.
 In the first presentation, the lesson is presented by the teacher as per normal (i.e. presents entire lesson, corrects, and debugs student-identified bugs recorded in Student Workbook).

 The following day, the teacher repeats the lesson allowing MMSanimation (JEMM+animation; EMManimation) to deliver the script.
-The teacher plays each video, students listen to the voice and watch the animation; then answer the question directly into prac journal.
+The teacher plays each video, students listen to the voice and watch the animation; then answer the question directly into Prac Journal.

-After the last video of the lesson has been delivered the teacher carries out corrections and debugs as per normal (i.e. corrects, and debugs student-identified bugs recorded in their prac journal).
+After the last video of the lesson has been delivered the teacher carries out corrections and debugs as per normal (i.e. corrects, and debugs student-identified bugs recorded in their Prac Journal).

 This approach frees up the teacher to move around as the video plays, observing student faces as they watch the video, then observing student prac journals as they record their responses.
+This observed data (qualitative) coupled with the data collected in the Student Workbook (quantitative), strengthens the diagnostic component of the MMS implementation.

 Note: A lesson will automatically proceed to the next video, or the teacher can control when to proceed.
 Teacher can also use the dropdown to select any question in that lesson.